WORKS

 Short recorded audio score (flutes and electronics) for Choreographer Sandra Yellowhorn, Alberta, Canada.
 2021.

 30:00.
 Quartz Flute, Electric Guitar, Violin, Apache Violin, Various Percussion, Voice, Double Bass.
 Performed live with the evening-length multimedia installation and modern dance work.
 Commissioned by Lincoln Center, and premiered by Maida Withers Dance Construction Company at Lincoln Center Out-of-Doors, Washington D. C. 1996.
+WATCH

 04:00.
 Recorded audio score (flutes, guitar, percussion, electronics) commissioned and performed by the American Indian Dance Theater, Los Angeles, California.
 1995.